Skip to content

 brainfile list --contract delivered

-# Complete task (moves to logs/)
+# Complete task (appends to ledger.jsonl and archives)

 brainfile complete -t {id}